Abilium-GmbH/AbiFormDirective/README.md

 # Concurrent autosaving Form Directive

-This is a demo of our autosaveable directive.
+This is a demo of our concurrent autosaveable directive.
 It helps you to provide a neat user experience by reloading data on focusing of input fields inside of a form and automatically saving the fields after change.
+It allows users to concurrently update data of the same object without having collisions.

 ## How does it work?